Make a PayPal Donation

 Solution

-Normally your remote workers will establish a VPN, with a VPN client (Though this principle will also work for remote users with a hardware firewall) In this example we will stick with a remote client using VPN Client software (either IPSEC version 3 or above VPN client or the AnyConnect SSL VPN Client).
+Normally your remote workers will establish a VPN, with a VPN client (though this principle will also work for remote users with a hardware firewall).
+In this example we will stick with a remote client using VPN Client software (either using an IPSEC version 3 (or above) VPN client, or the AnyConnect VPN Client).

 Step 1: Add the Subnet of the Remote Site to the "Split Tunnel" for the remote VPN

-Note: This obviously assumes you are using split tunnelling, if not skip to step 2, if you don't know then ask yourself this "when I connect with the VPN client from home can I browse the internet at the same time on my remote PC?" - if the answer is yes then you probably are using split tunnelling).
+Note: This obviously assumes you are using split tunneling, if not skip to step 2, if you don’t know then ask yourself this “when I connect with the VPN client from home, can I browse the Internet at the same time on my remote PC?” – if the answer is yes then you probably are using split tunneling).

 split-tunnel-policy tunnelspecified

-So now we can add the remote sites network to the existing split tunnel vpn,
+So now we can add the remote sites network to the existing SPLIT-TUNNEL ACL;

 Step 2: Turn On Hair Pinning